heuralux/.github/profile/README.md

 - **Precision over decoration.** Every element earns its place.
 Nothing is there to fill space; each detail is a considered.
-- **Craft as a feature.** The care is the product.
+- **Craft as a feature.** Care in every product.
 We sweat the details — the intangibles you feel even when you can't name them.
 - **Discovery as navigation.** Good tools don't just address today's needs; they give you a bearing on the future.